lox/bank-transaction-analyzer/README.md

 ```
 data/
   ├── transactions.db    # SQLite database
-  ├── transactions_fts   # Full-text search index
+  ├── chromem_db         # Chroma vector database
-  └── transactions_vec   # Vector similarity index
 ```

 ## Data Storage

 All transaction data is stored in a single SQLite database at `data/transactions.db`.
-The database uses two specialized virtual tables for search:
+The database uses a specialized virtual table for search:

 1. `transactions_fts`: A full-text search table using SQLite FTS5
-2. `transactions_vec`: A vector similarity table using sqlite-vec for semantic search

 The main transactions table schema: